wireapp/wire-server-deploy/ansible/README.md

 This document assumes

 * a bare-metal setup (no cloud provider)
-* a production setup where 30 minutes of downtime is unacceptable
+* a production SLA where 30 minutes of downtime is unacceptable
 * about 1000 active users
-* all VMs run ubuntu 16.04 or ubuntu 18.04
+* all machines run ubuntu 16.04 or ubuntu 18.04

 ## Dependencies